 Managers play a critical role in organizations.
 In fact, nearly all employees say their immediate managers matter the most for well-being support at work.
-National Boss’s Day is October 16, 2019 — the perfect time to show your managers you care.
+National Boss’s Day is October 16 (unless the date falls on a weekend) — the perfect time to show your managers you care.
 Because when it comes to the employee experience, managers are key to showing authentic care and supporting the whole employee.
 And a good manager can make the difference between employees choosing to stay or leave.

 More than half of employees quit their job due to a challenging manager.